PawKanarek/PackageUpdater/README.md

 PACKAGEUPDATER
 ==============

-Updates the nuget package in the .csproj files in the solution directory.
+Updates nugets packages version in the .csproj files in the solution directory.

 Install
 -------
 0. Download [latest release.](https://github.com/PawKanarek/PackageUpdater/releases)
 1. Unpack the .zip that contains PackageUpdater.exe
-2. Manually add folder that contains PackageUpdater.exe to the PATH Environment Variable
+2. Manually add folder that contains PackageUpdater.exe to the PATH Environment Variable or

-or

 2. Execute this in comand line tool.
 ```sh
 > packageupdater -p //Adds containing folder to PATH automatically.
 ```

 Usage
 -----
+Execute packageupdater.exe in command line tool
 ```sh
 packageupdater [options]
 ```